 And gather you from the west.

 I will say to the north, ‘Give them up!’

 And to the south, ‘Do not hold them back.’

 And My daughters from the ends of the earth,

 And whom I have created for My glory,

 Whom I have formed, even whom I have made.”
 Isaiah 43:1-7 (NASB)

-The first important fact about this passage is that it is not addressed to Christians today but to the nation of Israel.
+The first important fact about this passage is that it is not addressed to Christians today but was addressed to the nation of Israel.
 The name Jacob and Israel are used interchangeably in Scripture.
-God had renamed Jacob as Israel in Genesis 32:28 and then the two names were often used together or separately (Genesis 46:5; Numbers 24:5; Psalm 135:4).
+God had renamed Jacob as Israel in Genesis 32:28 and then the two names were used both together or separately (Genesis 46:5; Numbers 24:5; Psalm 135:4).

 Passage Is Addressed To Israel